A Review of the Very Good Groove Metal Album "War of Words" by the Band Fight

 War of Words: the Review Part 2

 The song Little Crazy features Rob Halford using sort of a different singing style trying to sound like a southerner.
 You can hear the blues influence in this song as well.
 Contortion is one of the best songs in the album for sure as it starts with some soft, repetitive guitar before turning into a heavy classic.
 The song is about how the flaws of human beings, especially the selfishness and greed of man has the potential to ruin our planet.
 As Rob sings “all the sea is red” you can see that even in his early 40’s he still had the range and extension to hold on for so long and that is really impressive!
 The only real weak point in this solid work is the song called Kill It.
+Vicious is a song about having somebody as a friend who will be with you until the end of your life?
+Or will they?
+Some people cannot be trusted.
 Reality, A New Beginning is about leaving behind your past life and venturing onto a new and better one.
 If you can imagine it you can create your new life!
 Overall, I really recommend War of Words to any fan of groovy thrash metal.
 You will really enjoy this one if you give it a chance!